List of landmarks of St. Louis: Criteria

 However, Landmark property owned or controlled by the St. Louis Public Library, the St. Louis City Board of Education, Missouri or the United States government, or formerly owned or controlled by the former Art Museum Board of Control is exempt from the Preservation Board's authority.

 National recognition

 Several St. Louis Landmarks have been designated with National Historic Landmark status by the United States Secretary of the Interior for historical significance.
 All of those and a number of other districts, sites, buildings, structures, and objects worthy of preservation have been listed on the National Register of Historic Places.
 Not all St. Louis Landmarks have been listed on the National Register, and not all sites listed as National Historic Landmarks or listed on the National Register have been listed as St. Louis Landmarks.
 Additionally, St. Louis is home to Gateway Arch National Park (classed as a National Memorial) and Ulysses S. Grant National Historic Site (classed as a National Historic Site), neither of which are listed as St. Louis Landmarks.

 List of landmarks

+For consistency, the list below uses the name from the list of current city landmarks on the official St. Louis government website.

+Historic districts

+The City has 18 Local Historic Districts, 8 of which are Certified Local Historic Districts.